Travelport-Ukraine/tcp-api-docs/cached-api.md

 #### Date

-?
+Date and time when data was transmitted to eStreaming API server.

 #### Proposal

-Each proposal represents shopping results containin g a number pf pricing options.
+Each proposal represents shopping results containing a number of pricing options.
 A pricing option contains the following elements

 | Name | Data type | Description |
 | :--- | :--- | :--- |